 On the Edgar Lipsett Oval, at the Glen Country Club (it is a bit short for Hang-gliders).
 The field is rented by the Camps Bay High School from City of Cape Town.
 Don’t land there if school sports are being played on the field.
-The Glen Paragliding Club have landing rights and you will be expected to become a member if you land there regularly.
+The Glen Paragliding Club has landing rights, and you will be expected to become a member if you land there regularly.

 The Camps Bay High School field (above the main road, to the left of the big swimming pool) can be used as an alternative if it is empty.
 The lower slopes of Lion’s Head may only be used to slope-land in an emergency.

 The City of Cape Town has appealed to pilots not to land on the beaches (Camps Bay, Clifton, Glen) during the busy summer months.

 The hang-gliding alternative landing is at the Greenpoint lighthouse in Mouille Point.

 Do not overfly the tennis courts.
 Our presence overhead can be disruptive to matches.
 The Glen Club paragliding section has an agreement with the Glen Club not to overfly the courts.
 Please help us maintain friendly internal club relations by abiding by this rule.